ooples/pine_script_docs/source/concepts/Inputs.rst

   The string used as the ``group`` argument becomes the section's heading.
   All ``input.*()`` calls to be grouped together must use the same string for their ``group`` argument.
 - ``options`` requires a comma-separated list of elements enclosed in square brackets (e.g., ``["ON", "OFF"]``.
-  It used to create a dropdown menu offering the list's elements in the form of menu selections.
+  It is used to create a dropdown menu offering the list's elements in the form of menu selections.
   Only one menu item can be selected.
 When an ``option`` list is used, the ``defval`` value must be one of the list's elements.
 - ``minval`` requires a "const int/float" argument, depending on the type of the ``defval`` value.